Kurdish coffee: History

-The beverage has been produced in areas including Diyarbakır, Adıyaman, Mardin, and Batman for over a hundred years.
+The beverage has been produced in historically Kurdish areas including Diyarbakır, Adıyaman, Mardin, Batman and Gaziantep for over a hundred years, with the latter of whom it is considered a traditional specialty.

+also having obtained the geographical indication certificate for "Gaziantep Menengic Coffee".
+It is considered a traditional specialty of Gaziantep.

 The roasted and ground berries have been exported to Europe and around the world since the early 20th century.

-It is also considered a traditional specialty of Gaziantep.
+Although it contains neither coffee beans nor caffeine, it is known as coffee because seeds of Menengic are roasted and cooked like Turkish coffee.

 In recent years, the processed berries in the form of an oily paste have appeared as a branded product in cans or jars.